chippyash/simple-accounts-3/README.md

 </pre>

 The parent Nominal must exist already with one exception.
-In a brand new COA you can add the root Account leave out the parent Nominal parameter.
-For a root Account the AccountType mst be AccountType::REAL().
+In a brand new COA you can add the root Account and leave out the parent Nominal parameter.
+For a root Account the AccountType must be AccountType::REAL().
 Trying to add a second root Account will throw an exception.

 The AccountType is important and must be appropriate for the Account you are adding.